 Québec hydropower: A reliable, sustainable and cost-competitive energy source

 Québec enjoys vast hydropower resources.
 For several decades, Hydro-Québec has harnessed and developed this potential with a view to profitability and with due respect for the environment and host communities.
 As a result, it is able to provide a reliable, sustainable and cost-competitive supply of electricity to both domestic and export markets.
-At the end of 2016, the company operated a 36,908-MW generating fleet, with hydropower accounting for 99% of its output.
+At the end of 2017, the company operated a 37,309-MW generating fleet, with hydropower accounting for over 99% of its output.

 The advantages of hydropower